JonathanDelaney/TryTrickThatThough/README.md

     - The game page provides the user with an initial welcome message and a provocative 'let's play'.
     - The user is given the settings options to setup the board properties and these are presented to the user in the form of select inputs so the user doesn't have to type.
     - When the user has chosen a set of parameters and an opponent they can press the 'play' button and begin playing.
+    - The game board is made up of buttons for the user to select where to play.
+There is a button above the board to 'Reset' the board and a button to set-up a new board.
+    - In the top-left of the page their is an instructions button for the user to display a modal with information about the game on it.

 ## Technologies Used